Dirk Jan Struik: Publications

 Struik's most celebrated work was A Concise History of Mathematics.
 Originally published in 1948, it went through four revised editions and was translated into eighteen languages.
 Among his other works that became standard references or textbooks were Yankee Science in the Making and A Source Book in Mathematics, 1200–1800.

 In 1950, Struik published his Lectures on Classical Differential Geometry, which garnered praise from Ian R. Porteous:

 Of all the textbooks on elementary differential geometry published in the last fifty years the most readable is one of the earliest, namely that by D.J.
 Struik (1950).
 He is the only one to mention Allvar Gullstrand.

 In 1971, Struik edited The Birth of the Communist Manifesto.
 He began the book with a lengthy essay, "Birth of the Communist Manifesto and its Historical Significance", that explicates the intellectual and social milieu from which the 1848 Manifesto emerged.
 In addition to supplying the full text of the document, with his annotations, Struik included as Appendices all Prefaces by Karl Marx and Friedrich Engels for the various language editions of the Manifesto, plus two early Manifesto drafts by Engels, one of which had just been found at the time Struik's book was published.

-Later years
+Final years, death, and legacy

 In 1972, Struik was made an honorary research associate in the History of Science Department at Harvard University.
 In 1975, he won a Gold Medal of Achievement from the National University of Mexico "for his services to the teaching and development of mathematics in Mexico over the years."
 In 1989, he and Adolph P. Yushkevich were the inaugural winners of the Kenneth O. May Prize in the History of Mathematics.

 On October 21, 2000, three weeks after celebrating his 106th birthday, Dirk Struik died at his home in Belmont, Massachusetts.
+A memorial service was held at MIT in the Sala de Puerto Rico room of the student union on campus — a location chosed to symbolize Struik's political sympathies with nations of the colonial and developing world.
+The gathering was attended by several hundred people with dozens of frequently politically-charged eulogies delivered by political comrades and personal associates.

+Struik was memorialized with a short chapter in the book Moscow Stories by his colleague at MIT, Loren R. Graham, who said that Struik had, when asked, attributed his longevity to "the three Ms — mathematics, marriage, and Marxism."

+Graham recalled Stuik having been asked by a reporter after the fall of the Soviet Union whether its collapse and subsequent revelations about the nature of Communism had caused him to reconsider his political beliefs.
+Struik replied, "No, of course not, because Marxism is an outlook on life.
+It's the same with Christians; you can be a good Christian despite the fact that Christians have committed horrible crimes in the name of Christianity."